chr1sbest/closebus/README.md

 > 2) The app would be immediately useful to myself and my peers!

+Current Status
+---
+- The application is deployed and capable of holding real-time data for up to 6,000 bus stops at a time.
+- There is near complete coverage in SF & East Bay, but the coverage in New York City and Los Angeles is mostly restricted to the densely populated areas (Downtown LA, Bronx, Brooklyn, Staten Island.)
+- While the application is functional on mobile devices, the application has been optimized for non-mobile usage.

 Technical Stack Overview
 ---
 I chose to split my time evenly between the frontend and backend as a **full-stack** engineer.
-The full stack includes a RESTful interface built on Python **Flask**, front end single-page app built with **Backbone.js**, and a **Redis** cache.
+The full stack includes a RESTful interface built on Python **Flask** with a **Redis** cache, and a frontend single-page app built with **Backbone.js**.
 The application is currently deployed to **Heroku** on http://closebus.herokuapp.com.

-I chose **Flask** because it is incredibly lightweight and easy to quickly prototype API's and applications in general.
-Unfortunately, running on CPython, I'm not able to effectively use multi-threading due to the GIL.
+I chose **Flask** because it is lightweight and easy to quickly prototype API's and general applications.
+Unfortunately, running on CPython, I'm not able to effectively utilize multi-threading due to the GIL.
 Flask is my framework of choice for building small projects.

-**Backbone.js** was similiarly chosen due its simplicity and due to it being lighter than other front end frameworks.
+**Backbone.js** was similiarly chosen due its simplicity and flexibility.
 I have been looking forward to learning Angular.js in a new project, but I felt this might not be the time and place.

 As most of the data is realtime travel information, there is little reason to write anything to disk.
-I chose to use **Redis** as a cache to prevent duplicate calls to third party API's (and stay under the rate limit), cache results of web crawling for stop_id's to prevent from having to crawl multiple times, and to give quicker response times to users!
+I chose to use **Redis** as a cache to prevent duplicate calls to third party API's (and stay under the rate limit) and to have lower latency for users.

-It's super quick and easy (and **free**!) to deploy to **Heroku.**
+I chose to deploy to **Heroku** due to the ease of deployment and cost (free!)

 Backend
 ====

-The backend consists of three main steps
+The backend consists of four main components.

-> 1) Finding nearby stop_id's using Google Maps API.
+> 1) Finding nearby bus stops.

+> 2) Finding the corresponding **stop_id** for each stop.

-> 2) Querying travel API's for realtime travel estimates using the stop_id.
+> 2) Using the stop_id to query travel API's for realtime travel estimates.

 > 3) Caching results.